Devildude4427/Spot-A-Bee/README.md

 ## Acknowledgments

 * Thanks to the guys over at Spot-a-bee for this project, as it was very fun to work on.
-Their link [Spot-a-bee](https://spotabee.buzz/home)
+Their website: [Spot-a-bee](https://spotabee.buzz/home)